Friday, November 30, 2007

 DLRR, 1955

 Shot #1 is from the same batch that Matterhorn helped identify as most likely being from July 1955; here we see a few passenger cars at the Main Street Train Station (the brick depot without any bricks!).
 In my opinion, no trip to Disneyland is complete without at least one Grand Circle Tour around the park!
 Shot #2 is the E.P.
-Ripley with the C.K.
-Holliday in the background from September 1955.
+Ripley getting some finishing touches put on it, June 1955.

-See more vintage and current Disneyland Railroad photos on my regular website.
+See more vintage and contemporary Disneyland Railroad photos at my main website.

 Monday, November 26, 2007